EthanSousaProjects/Personal_Server_Setup/README.md

   - Advanced - I have left everything on this page as the default.
 I do not fully understand it so I leave it to you to read up on it and change the settings if you require.

-- Mail - This is where you would setup a mail smtp server for things like reports and notifications.
+- Mail - This is where you would setup a mail SMTP server for things like reports and notifications.
 As i do no have this i will not run it but please read the [Mail section in the manual](https://www.urbackup.org/administration_manual.html#x1-570008.2).
 The Settings page looks like the bellow:

 ![](Docker_Containers/UrBackup/Mail_Settings_Page.png)

 - LDAP/AD - Unsure about these settings but they are under under development and testing so may not work.
 I do not recommend changing these unless you know what you are doing.
 I have left these settings alone.

 - Users - __This part is very important__.
 As a default, there are no users setup, meaning that there is no login to manage the server side backup interface.
 It is very important that you setup an admin user as soon as possible so that only you are able to manage your server side backup settings.
-This is incase your network gets compromised having a login reduces the chance that a hacker could destroy your backups.
+This is in case your network gets compromised having a login reduces the chance that a hacker could destroy your backups.
 On the page create a new user by clicking the button to `Create User`.
 For the first user created, it will be a default of an admin user.
 Set a strong password for this admin user saving it in a password manager.
 Then hit create to create the user.

 ![](Docker_Containers/UrBackup/Users_Setting_Page.png)